pminina01/readthedocs/NLogViewer-target.md

 ### Payload Options
 * **includeSourceInfo** - Indicates whether to include source info (file name and line number) in the information sent over the network.
 [Boolean](Data-types)
-> This parameter is not supported in:
-> * NLog v1.0 for .NET Compact Framework 1.0
-> * NLog v1.0 for .NET Compact Framework 2.0
-> * NLog v2.0 for .NET Compact Framework 2.0
-> * NLog v2.0 for .NET Compact Framework 3.5
-> * NLog v2.0 for Silverlight 2.0
-> * NLog v2.0 for Silverlight 3.0
-> * NLog v2.0 for Silverlight 4.0
-> * NLog v2.0 for Silverlight for Windows Phone 7
-> * NLog v2.0 for Silverlight for Windows Phone 7.1

 * **includeCallSite** - Indicates whether to include call site (class and method name) in the information sent over the network.
 [Boolean](Data-types)
-> This parameter is not supported in:
-> * NLog v1.0 for .NET Compact Framework 1.0
-> * NLog v1.0 for .NET Compact Framework 2.0
-> * NLog v2.0 for .NET Compact Framework 2.0
-> * NLog v2.0 for .NET Compact Framework 3.5

 * **appInfo** - AppInfo field.
 By default it's the friendly name of the current AppDomain.

 * **ndcItemSeparator** - NDC item separator.
-> This parameter is not supported in:
-> * NLog v1.0 for .NET Compact Framework 1.0
-> * NLog v1.0 for .NET Compact Framework 2.0
-> * NLog v1.0 for .NET Framework 1.0
-> * NLog v1.0 for .NET Framework 1.1
-> * NLog v1.0 for .NET Framework 2.0

 * **includeNdc** - Indicates whether to include NestedDiagnosticsContext stack contents.
 [Boolean](Data-types)